surendramaran/YOLO/README.md

 ### Contact
-For any questions or feedback, feel free to contact [surendramaran8@gmail.com] or open an [issue](https://github.com/surendramaran/Machine-Learning-in-Mobile/issues/new) in the repository.
+For any questions or feedback, feel free to open an [issue](https://github.com/surendramaran/Machine-Learning-in-Mobile/issues/new) in the repository.